Hatrask/local-booru/README.md

 2. Navigate to the project's root directory in your terminal.
 3. Run the script:
     ```bash
-    python reset_application.py
+    python reset_app.py
     ```
 4. The script will ask for a final confirmation.
-Type `yes` to proceed.
+Type `reset my booru` to proceed.
 5. Once the script is finished, you can restart the application server for a fresh start.

-### File Structure
+## File Structure

 Your data is stored in the root directory of the project.

 *   `database.db`: The SQLite database file containing all image and tag information.
 It is automatically created and managed by the application.
 *   `media/images/`: All your uploaded image files are stored here.
 *   `undo_state.json`: This file is created temporarily when you perform a batch tag action, allowing you to undo it.
 It is deleted after a successful undo or overwritten by the next batch action.
+*   `booru_export.zip`: The default output file created when you run the export script.

 ## Contributing